remotion-dev/remotion/packages/docs/docs/cloudrun/setup.md

    _The first command downloads a tar file from the Remotion repo, and extracts it to the current directory.
 The second command runs the installer script._

    If this is the first time initialising Remotion in the GCP project, you will want to select option 1.

-   If you are [updating the version of Remotion for this GCP project](./updateGcpProject.md), you will want to select option 2.
+   If you are updating the version of Remotion for this GCP project, you will want to select option 1.

    If you want to [generate a new .env file](./generateEnvFile.md), or manage keys already created, you will want to select option 3.
    <!-- ToDo - host this in the official Remotion repo -->